-The basic rule is that major changes to the employment contract (eg changing the salary, the hours of work, or the position) can only occur where both parties agree to it.
+The basic rule is that major changes to the employment contract (eg. changing the salary, the hours of work, or the position) can only occur where both parties agree to vary the contract.
 Most changes can be refused by the employee if they want to maintain their existing employment contractual arrangements.

-If there is agreement to change a term of a contract, it is good practice to record that agreement in writing.
+If there is agreement to change a term of a contract, it is good practice to record that variation to the employment contract in writing.